Your landlord wants more. Challenge it.

 Don’t accept an unfair rent rise.

 The law gives you the right to challenge.
-The tribunal cannot set a higher rent than the landlord proposed.
-The downside is zero.
+The tribunal cannot set the rent higher than your landlord proposed.
+The risk is small.
+The right is yours.
 Start My Claim prepares everything for £67.

 Act before the effective date.